genepattern/genepattern-server/gp-lsf-queue/README.txt

 You need to configure that path to the broad core library and the GP server libraries.
 After you build, deploy.
     cp dist/*.jar Tomcat/webapps/gp/WEB-INF/lib

+    Run one of the lsf_schema_*.sql scripts to create teh gp_lsf tables.